 There are different types of katiyal’s.
 It is known by different names in other parts of India.
 Southern Keralites call it va-kathi.

-The katiyal with bigger handle in the above picture is meant for harvesting coconuts.
-Their distinguishing features are
+The katiyal with longer handle in the above picture is meant for harvesting coconuts.
+Their distinguishing features are:

-- The blade and handle has to be larger than average katiyal.
+- The blade and handle has to be longer than average katiyal.
 This is because some coconut bunches hang farther away on palms with larger crown.